toptal/chewy/README.md

 - [Rake Tasks](docs/rake_tasks.md) — all rake tasks and parallelization
 - [Testing](docs/testing.md) — RSpec, Minitest, DatabaseCleaner
 - [Troubleshooting](docs/troubleshooting.md) — pre-request filter
+- [Non-Rails Usage](docs/non_rails.md) — using Chewy without Rails

+## FAQ

+**Can I use Chewy without Rails?**

+Yes.
+ActiveSupport and the elasticsearch gem are the only hard dependencies; the Rails railtie loads conditionally.
+See the [Non-Rails Usage](docs/non_rails.md) guide.

+**Does Chewy follow SemVer?**

+No. The major version tracks the newest supported Elasticsearch version and minor version bumps may include breaking changes.
+Always check the [release notes](https://github.com/toptal/chewy/releases) before upgrading.

+**Which versions of Ruby, Rails and Elasticsearch are supported?**

+See the [Compatibility](#compatibility) section above.
+When a Ruby or Rails version reaches end-of-life we may drop support in a future release.

+**What's the `UndefinedUpdateStrategy` error?**

+Chewy raises this when you save a model with an `update_index` callback and no strategy is active.
+Wrap your code in `Chewy.strategy(:atomic) { ... }` or set `Chewy.root_strategy = :bypass`.
+See [Troubleshooting](docs/troubleshooting.md#undefinedupdatestrategy-error) for details.

+**Can I use Chewy with OpenSearch?**

+OpenSearch is not officially supported or tested.
+Chewy depends on the official `elasticsearch` Ruby client and targets Elasticsearch.

+**How do I connect to Elastic Cloud?**

+Use the standard client settings with your Cloud credentials (API key or user/password).
+See [Configuration](docs/configuration.md#client-settings) for examples.

 ## Contributing